Double Kayaks vs Singles: What Works Best on a Guided Tour

 Reality: Extra length and weight offset the extra power.
 For most first-timers, a single feels lighter, turns faster, and takes less coordination.

-Myth: A double is better because my companion is young/ old/ weak/ unconfident/ injured/ tired/ really lazy.
+Myth: A double is always better if my companion is young, nervous or less confident.

 Myth: Singles are unstable.